-Offered to a continuing music major who is a junior or senior, the Eltermann Award offers up to \$1000 per year based on the students interest in German language or culture, as well as the quality of the student's performance in both music classes and performances.
+Offered to a continuing music major, the Eltermann Award provides up to \$1000 per year based on the student's interest in German language or culture, as well as the quality of the student's performance in both music classes and performances.
 Applications can be picked up in the music office at the beginning of the spring semester.